 A student may choose any major at Emmanuel, but the Association of American Medical Colleges (AAMC) requires students to complete, at minimum, the following courses.

-- CHEM1101 Principals of Chemistry I (with lab)
+- CHEM1101 Principals of Chemistry I (SI-L) with lab

-- CHEM1102 Principals of Chemistry II (with lab)
+- CHEM1102 Principals of Chemistry II (SI-L) with lab

-- CHEM2101 Organic Chemistry I (with lab)
+- CHEM2101 Organic Chemistry I with lab

-- CHEM2102 Organic Chemistry II (with lab)
+- CHEM2102 Organic Chemistry II with lab

-- PHYS2201 General Physics I (calculus based, with lab)
+- PHYS2201 General Physics I (calculus based)(SI-L) with lab

-- PHYS2202 General Physics II (calculus based, with lab)
+- PHYS2202 General Physics II (calculus based)(SI-L) with lab